HewlettPackard/Docker-SimpliVity/docs-src/post-deploy/install-client-bundle.md

 # Installing the client bundle

-A convenience playbook is provided to install and apply the client bundle.
+A convenience playbook is provided to install and apply the client bundle on the Ansible controller.
 To run the playbook:

 ```
 # cd ~/Docker-SimpliVity